 Opportunities: Wildflowers to add foreground interest, roaring waterfalls, vibrant sunsets, increased wildlife sightings and baby animals, and rainbows likely.

-Challenges: Large crowds, roads will not be open until later spring.
+Challenges: Large crowds, some roads will not be open until later spring.

-The other good thing about photographing Yosemite in summer is that you have nice long days which can be used to take on some lengthy hikes that provide unique views of the park.
+The other good thing about photographing Yosemite in summer is that you have nice long days that can be used to take on some lengthy hikes that provide unique views of the park.

 Opportunities: Best possible access, Milky Way opportunities open up, long days for exploration.